Guide to Clearing

-For many students, Clearing only becomes available once their results have been released and it transpires that they haven’t met the entry criteria for their chosen courses.
-Results days in 2018 are as follows:
+For most students, Clearing only becomes available once results have been released, and they haven’t met the entry criteria for previously chosen courses.
+Results days in 2018 are:

 - International Baccalaureate: Thursday 5 July

 - BTEC and other vocational courses: during July – check with your school/college